pe-tanman/mau_friend/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your fork.
 4. Submit a pull request.

+`Make sure you fix bug and submit a pull request, add issue to the repository!`

 ## Shipping the app
 This app will be available in Appstore and Google Play.
 Please tell us any bugs or errors and your device info.